nordicenergy/guardian-proof-of-stake-platform/README.md

 ### Free the globe from pandemic

 We have to save the world.
 Peoples is dying in front of our eyes.
 And without community, there is no humanity.
 If we want to breathe, we need t healthier environment, trees, clean air, energy, water, electricity, better recycling and plastic waste, If we want nature around us, we have to maintain the “circle of life”.
 If there is no habitat for animals to live in, it affects not only them – it affects us!
 Fires, floods , hurricanes, droughts, air pollution, human-to-human diseases and viruses – and the list goes on, very long and expands day by day.
 In each of these cases, nature shows us clearly that it doesn’t need people.
 However, people need nature, community and will always need it.
-Nordic Energy´s innovation saves lives and human suffering for billions.
-It helps communities to build healthier environment and Businesses create trust and stability.